ale111ale/ale111ale/README.md

 Hello this is me Alessandro

-I am making brojects at my projecthub repository
+I am making projects at my projecthub repository

-Also i am very bad at programming